chiarapicardii/itsAlwaysSunnyOntology/readMe.md

 **Course**

-Knowledge Representation and Knowledge Extraction — University of Bologna, 2026
+Knowledge Representation and Knowledge Extraction course — University of Bologna, 2026.